Drainage Strategy for Planning Applications

 - The local sewerage undertaker or water company could adopt and maintain all SuDS except permeable surfaces, water butts, green roofs and rainwater gardens.

-- Adoption could be agreed through a Section 106 (of the Town and Country Planning Act 1990) agreement/separate agreement with the city, district, town or parish council and pay the Commuted Sums for the maintenance.
+- Adoption could be agreed upon through a Section 106 (of the Town and Country Planning Act 1990) agreement/separate agreement with the city, district, town or parish council and pay the Commuted Sums for the maintenance.

 - The developer can set up or use a service management company.